alphanoobie/shitty_codes/Readme.md

 # Please don't read me.
-This text is not writter for you.
+This text is not written for you.
 Go way right now!
 Nothing to see here.